FloatingSlope/Echoes-of-the-Past/README.md

 ## Credits

 All story content and images are original creations for this project.
+I got help from SORA for some of the image generation.
+Additionally "CodingFreeze" is my second GitHub account I use for personal projects and I accidentally pushed code using it, so it shows up as a contributor.

 ## License